Oh Paris! The city of lights and the city of love ! What a beautiful travel destination!

-Even though Montmatre is technically speaking a Parisian district, it has always been kind of a part.
-Montmatre was a village of artists, rebels, philosophers… It was a place where people could come, be themselves, be safe and speak up for themselves.
+Even though Montmartre is technically speaking a Parisian district, it has always been kind of a part.
+Montmartre was a village of artists, rebels, philosophers… It was a place where people could come, be themselves, be safe and speak up for themselves.

 This is why so many famous artists lived in Montmartre at some point in their life.
 It’s the case for Renoir, Picasso, Monet … and many others!

-The fact that Montmartre village is located on the top of a hill gives it a lot of charm as well.
+The village is located on the top of a hill which makes it a very charming place.